The United States is a Democratic Republic

 The community in which Greeks lived in classical times was called a polis.
 The closest translation in English would be to call it a city-state.
 The city-state consisted of the central city plus the countryside.
 People living within the city-state were considered citizens.
 Athens was one of the more influential city-states.

-The Greek city-state was a natural result of the geography of Greece, broken up as it was by mountains into well-defined areas.
+The Greek city-state was a result of the geography of Greece, broken up as it was by mountains into well-defined areas.
 The people that lived together in a particular area came to feel a bond of social unity amongst each other.
 Each citizen felt responsible for the protection and welfare of the city-state.
 Each citizen also felt the city-state was in part responsible for their own welfare.
 It followed that everyone was ready to defend the city-state against invasion and equally eager to participate in the politics of government.

 In classical times the government of the city-state was a Direct Democracy, the first of its kind, a government of the people, by the people, and for the people.
 At any particular point in time, not just on election day, an estimated 75% of voters were participating in government in one form or another.
 The American democracy is government by the people through their elected representatives meeting at stated intervals – a Democratic Republic.
 In Athens, the people were the government - they exercised their powers not at intervals, but at all times and in all departments.
 Our word "politics" is derived from the Greek word polis, the city-state, where citizens played a highly active role in the politics of government.